henon/SliceAndDice/README.md

 ```

 Slicing with a negative step is effectively reversing the slice's order.
 What's nice about that is, that it requires no copying or enumeration of the data to complete this operation much like <code>IEnumerable<T>.Reverse()</code>.
 The difference is that, the view (which is the result of the operation <code> a.GetSlice("::-1")</code>) presents the data in reversed order and you can index into that reversed sequence without ever having to enumerate it at all.
 Also, due to the fact that <code>IEnumerators</code> can only be enumerated once, they usually are not suitable for being passed in and out of functions.

-## Motivation

-<code>ArraySlice&lt;T&gt;</code> is inspired by the array data structure of the popular Python library [NumPy](https://www.numpy.org/) which always creates a view of the original array, no matter what operation is applied to it. <code>ArraySlice&lt;T&gt;</code> implements the same slicing syntax as NumPy and always creates a view of the original data, even if you for instance slice out 1D rows of 2D planes that were sliced out of a 3D volume.
-In contrast to NumPy, however, <code>ArraySlice&lt;T&gt;</code> does not offer any numerical computation functions.
-It merely focuses on the view and slicing mechanics in order to remain small and light-weight.

-By the way, the view mechanics and the slicing algorithm of <code>ArraySlice&lt;T&gt;</code> are one of my main contributions to [NumSharp](https://github.com/SciSharp/NumSharp) which is a C# port of NumPy.

 ## ArraySlice&lt;T&gt; Usage
 ### Creating an ArraySlice